The backbone of energy transition

 The deterioration of our climate increasingly forces the international community to act.
 Decarbonising the global economy over the coming decades is the key element of this effort.
 However, the reduction of traditional power generation capacities in favor of wind and solar energy caused by this approach entails new challenges, most notably a decrease in grid stability.

-As the natural partner of renewable energies, cogeneration can efficiently cut the Gordian knot of supply security, economic efficiency, and sustainability to pave the way for a successful energy transition.
+As the natural partner of renewable energies, cogeneration can ensure security of supply, economic efficiency, and sustainability to pave the way for a successful energy transition.

 Reasons for being the backbone of energy transition